Nursing Home Abuse in Iowa

 Dahms faces a class D felony of dependent adult abuse and a class C felony of first-degree theft.
 Should her family file a lawsuit, she may also face civil charges as well.

 Keep in mind that if you or a loved one have been victim to nursing home abuse, whether by a staff member, family member, caregiver, or acquaintance, an experienced nursing home abuse lawyer can assist you.
-Our leading team of nursing home abuse attorneys at McIver Brown law firm have helped numerous clients go on to win the justice they deserve.
-Give us a call today for a free consultation.
+Nursing home abuse attorneys have helped numerous clients go on to win the justice they deserve.
+Call today for a free consultation.

 Iowa Pushes for Nursing Home Abuse Reports to be Made Public